Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Days 61–90: confirm autonomy and role shape

 Evaluate the agreed outcomes, reliability, judgment, communication, stakeholder trust, documentation, and management load using evidence from the work.
 Decide which responsibilities are stable, which need more support, and whether the scope or measures should change.
-Write the next-quarter development plan and access review instead of treating day 90 as the end of onboarding.
+Write the development plan for the next quarter and access review instead of treating day 90 as the end of onboarding.

 • Review permissions and unused accounts